himabindu-run/himabindu-run/README.md

 :eyes: No Fun Facts!
 I'm Fun.

-If you are still not bored of me, look at my [website](https://portfolios.talentsprint.com/~hima_bindu) too.
+If you are still not bored of me, take look at my [website](https://portfolios.talentsprint.com/~hima_bindu) too.

 > Reach me on [Twitter](https://twitter.com/BinduTenneti) or [LinkedIn](https://www.linkedin.com/in/hima-bindu-002a45194/)